Dear readers of ADxS.org, please forgive the disruption.

 Sitemap

-Infections by viruses and other pathogens are capable of altering the behavior of living beings.
+Infections caused by viruses and other pathogens are capable of changing the behavior of living organisms.

-Toxoplasma gondii is such a pathogen.
-T. gondii increases dopamine turnover in the brain of affected individuals, whereas in ADHD there is a dopamine (effect) deficiency in the PFC and striatum.
+Toxoplasma gondii is one such pathogen.
+T. gondii increases dopamine turnover in the brains of those affected, whereas ADHD is characterized by a dopamine (action) deficiency in the PFC and striatum.

 1. Toxoplasma gondii